15 Side Effects Of Whey Protein You Should Be Aware Of

 Although whey protein has many benefits, it does come with quite a few side effects as well.
 So, is whey protein good for you?
 To understand it in more detail, take a look at fifteen of the adverse effects that this protein can have on your body.

 In many cases, whey protein supplements have extra carbohydrates in the form of sugars.
+While some have very little sugar, others can have up to 23 grams per scoop.
+If you mix them with milk, this can create a drink that packs over 1,200 calories.
+The problem with this is that it could lead to weight gain and cause your blood sugar to spike (8).
 There are some that have fats as well.
 This means that weight can be gained in fat form, which is unhealthy.
 You can also gain weight when you overeat while consuming whey protein at the same time.

 A blogger began dealing with back pain after taking whey protein supplements in high school to build muscle.
 Their personal trainer attributed it to potential kidney problems due to inadequate water consumption while using the protein.
 The blogger wrote, “Ultimately, it’s noted that whey protein could possibly be linked to kidney pea gravel.
 If you have back pain, stop taking whey protein until the pain subsides (i).”

 Lactose is present in whey protein, and if you are sensitive to it, you could end up having problems with digestion.
 It is not only people who are lactose intolerant that suffer from this problem.
 If you do have digestive problems, opt for a whey protein concentrate as it does not contain as much lactose.
-Whey protein isolate, which is more refined, can deplete good bacteria in your gut and might cause digestive issues such as constipation, gas, bloating and stomach pain.
+Whey protein isolate, which is more refined, can deplete good bacteria in your gut and might cause digestive issues such as constipation, gas, bloating, and stomach pain (8), (11).

 [ Read: Side Effects Of Soy Proteins ]